tsahara/r7rs/content/procs.md

 \begin{entry}{
 \proto{symbol->string}{ symbol}{procedure}}

-Returns the name of \var{symbol} as a string, but without adding escapes.
+Returns the name of _symbol_ as a string, but without adding escapes.
 It is an error
 to apply mutation procedures like \ide{string-set!} to strings returned by this procedure.